-|Related to||This is related to the acquisition or merger of the same type of business where the line of product is the same and they are more or less could be replaced by each other.
-Example- Lenovo acquiring Motorola as they both have a smartphone in their product portfolio.
+|This is related to the acquisition or merger of the same type of business where the line of products is the same, and they more or less could be replaced by each other.
+Example- Lenovo acquired Motorola as they have a smartphone in their product portfolio.

-|This is another mode of cost-saving strategy which controls excess expense which is otherwise paid to the third party vendor including the profit margin paid to the supplier.
+|This is another cost-saving strategy that controls excess expense that is otherwise paid to the third-party vendor, including the profit margin paid to the supplier.
 The primary motive is to control costs through operational efficiency.

 |Elimination of excess costs and resulting in margin expansion for the business.

-|If a business acquires a new brand or a business, the cost of acquisition is much higher than Vertical integration because a certain amount of Goodwill is also included.||This can be termed as an expansion phase, setting up a new manufacturing plant or distribution segment or any other functional segment requires CAPEX.|
+|If a business acquires a new brand or a business, the acquisition cost is much higher than Vertical integration because a certain amount of Goodwill is included.

-|Types||Cannot be categorized.||Can be categorized as Forwarding integration and Backward integration.
+|It can be categorized as Forwarding integration and Backward integration.

 Both horizontal and vertical integration play an immense role in determining the future of a particular business.
 One helps improve operational efficiency, margins, and profitability; another helps attain higher market share and pricing power.
 Thus, a mix of horizontal and vertical integration is required in any kind of business.